Discriminating Form and Meaning in Multilingual Models with Minimal-Pair ABX Tasks: Introduction

 \section{Introduction}

 Multilingual Transformer models such as mBERT \cite{devlin2019bert} and XLM-R \cite{conneau2020unsupervised} have become essential tools for cross-lingual NLP.
 Trained on large concatenated corpora spanning dozens of languages, these models learn representations that support transfer across languages even in the absence of explicit cross-lingual supervision \cite[etc.]{wu2019beto, conneau2020emerging, xue2021mt5, philippy2023towards}.
 Despite their success, it remains unclear how these models internally organize linguistic form and shared meaning.
 Prior work suggests that multilingual models encode both language-specific information (e.g., surface forms, word order) and language-agnostic features (e.g., semantic content), but the nature and interaction of these representations is not fully understood.
+Recent analyses also identify language-specific internal mechanisms in multilingual LLMs (e.g., controllable language-specific neurons) and investigate which language representations models pivot through during processing \citep{kojima2024multilingual,zhong2024beyond}.
 These encoding choices shape generalization and transfer behavior, including both positive effects (e.g., shared structure benefiting low-resource languages) and negative ones, such as the \textit{curse of multilinguality} \cite{conneau2020unsupervised}, where performance degrades due to interference across languages.

 Understanding how form and meaning are represented, and how this balance evolves during pretraining, is essential to explain and improve cross-lingual transfer.
 If a model strongly encodes language identity, it may better avoid interference between closely related languages\footnote{In fact, it was found that forcing some sort of separation in multilingual models can help somewhat alleviate these negative interferences \cite{pfeiffer2022lifting,blevins2024breaking,xu2024x,huang2024modular}.}.
 Conversely, if it aligns meanings across languages, it may support more effective semantic generalization.
 To explore this balance, we ask: \textit{How are languages represented at the form level?
 How well do models encode shared meanings?
 And how do these properties evolve across training?}